 Once you’ve done all of the above, you’ll notice that the email you just created has been added to the list of email accounts below:

-Here, you can manage every element of that account, including the password, quota and mail client.
+You can manage every element of that account, including the password, quota and mail client.

 Accessing Your Webmail